-The flourishing metropolitan areas of the UAE make it one of the most important economic centers of the Middle East.
-The country’s unique position has attracted many restaurant operators thanks to it’s evolving economy and shifting demographics.
+The flourishing metropolitan areas of the UAE make it one of the most important economic centres of the Middle East.
+The country’s unique position has attracted many restaurant operators thanks to its evolving economy and shifting demographics.
 Low entry barriers and conducive business environments have resulted in too many service providers crowding the restaurant space.

 Tips For Overcoming Competition In UAE Restaurants

 - With increased competition, profit margins can diminish, making a restaurant venture unsustainable.
 Along with forming strategies to attract more customers, make customer retention the primary area of focus.
 As 80 percent of a restaurant’s business comes from 20 percent of the regular customers, your restaurant’s marketing efforts must cater to the interests of your regular patrons